 Business owners in the Netherlands may be eligible for the entrepreneur allowance (ondernemersaftrek, in Dutch).
-Deducted from profit so that the entrepreneur pays less tax, the entrepreneur allowance consists of:
+The entrepreneur allowance is an amount you deduct from your profit, so you pay less tax.
+The maximum rate for the entrepreneur allowance is 36,97% in 2024.

 - private business ownership allowance

 - tax relief for new companies (increased private business ownership allowance)

 - tax relief for new companies in the event of incapacity for work

 - discontinuation relief